-Glenfield and lighting Road and Harrow Road ngs, street tree planting, bicyc le storage facilities Development pipeline 2021 to 2022 2023 to 2024 2025 to 2026 81 x dwellings 25 x townhouses No estimated completion date 14 x dwellings 9 x townhouses Housing prices Median house price \$972,000 Median unit price \$563,000 Median rent for house \$530 PW Median rent for unit \$400 PW Current plans Retain school site to the west of the station, increase to medium density residential approximately 800m from the railway station on the eastern side of the railway station.
+Glenfield Signalisation of intersecFootpath improvement and lighting , Road and Harrow Road ngs, street tree planting, bicycl e storage facilities 2021 to 2022 Development 2023 to 2024 81 x dwellings 25 x townhouses pipeline 2025 to 2026 No estimated completion of date 14 x dwellings 9 x townhouses Median house price \$972,000 Median unit price \$563,000 Housing prices Median rent for house \$530 PW Median rent for unit \$400 PW Current plans Retain school site to the west of the station, increase to medium density residential approximately 800m from the railway station on the eastern side of the railway station.
 Create a new mixed-use precinct centred on the eastern side of the rail corridor adjacent to the station, providing a variety of housing types and local jobs within walking distance of the station Create a sporting hub with education and health facilities Enhance local centres with increased amenity and local services for residents and commuters Provide ground floor retail and local jobs within the mixed-use centre to generate activity Provide a range of building heights, with higher rise buildings closest to the station, to maximise pedestrian activity and increase trade for local businesses Retain low density character beyond 800m from the station.
 Increase green links and connectivity through the residential neighbourhood.
 Development outlook In the current market, the highest and best use of existing urban land to the east of the rail line is residential development.
 Redevelopment for increased densities to the east of train station is unlikely in the short term.
 Over the long term, with increased demand densification for residential may become viable, but this may not be until the next upturn in the residential market.
 The proposed redevelopment by Landcom may stimulate development on these neighbouring lands.
-Suited for Affordable housing contributions scheme government land (175-35) The potential impact of an medium density housing, O dwellings).
-In affordable housing of the other parts of the of dwellings as affordable hous contribution to development for the precinct, would need to be easibility of low rise tested.
-Suggested development timeframe rezoning process was con would commence in 2022 npleted on 16 July 2 2/23.
-For the remain as one of the first precincts to 021, with Landcom indication aing parts of the precinct, it so wever a total of 7,000 dwelling that development eems unlikely that
+Suited for Affordable housing contributions scheme Landcom has committed to 5 to 10 per cent of dwellings as affordable housing on the surplus government land (175-350 dwellings).
+The potential impact of an affordable housing contribution to development feasibility of low rise medium density housing, in the other parts of the precinct, would need to be tested.
+Suggested development timeframe Greater Macarthur 2040 identifies Glenfield as one of the first precincts to be rezoned.
+The rezoning process was completed on 16 July 2021, with Landcom indication that development would commence in 2022/23.
+For the remaining parts of the precinct, it seems unlikely that development will occur in the short term, however a total of 7,000 dwelling are anticipated to be provided by 2040.